 Here at The Hotline, brainstorming with and talking to callers about how to stay safe is one of the most important parts of each call.
 While the above are practical ideas for protecting yourself in the face of danger, every situation is different.

 If physical violence has occurred in the past, you may know what it takes to deescalate and end it — or, you may not know how you’ll react until you find yourself in a situation where you need to.
 Trust your instincts — and we can help, too.
 If you’re in an abusive relationship or know someone who is, please give us a call at 1-800-799-SAFE, 24/7, to speak confidentially with a trained advocate.

-Being in an abusive situation can feel incredibly scary and isolating, and if children are involved – even indirectly witnessing the abusive – it can become a lot more complicated and dangerous.
-A parent’s instinct is to make sure their child is safe – but how can you do this best if your abusive partner is unpredictable, or manipulative?
+Being in an abusive situation can feel incredibly scary and isolating, and if children are involved – even if they are indirectly witnessing the abuse – it can become a lot more complicated and dangerous.
+A parent’s instinct is to make sure their child is safe, but how can you do this best if your abusive partner is unpredictable or manipulative?